Research Project Mentoring

 Dr. Alex will mentor your student through all phases of their extracurricular research projects, including Science Fairs, STEM Competitions and/or independent research on a STEM topic of your student’s interest leading to publication.
 In as few as 2-4 months, he can guide your student through a research project that culminates in a bona fide STEM publication or a phenomenal science fair or STEM competition entry.
 Reach out to learn more and discuss what works best for your student and family.

-- Dr. Alex’s research students join the Throop Research Academy, our high school and undergraduate student research institute.
+Dr. Alex’s research students join the Throop Research Academy, our high school and undergraduate research institute.

 - First, Dr. Alex’s learns about your student’s STEM interests and passions, then we brainstorm project ideas that fit their preferences.
 Students can bring their own ideas or choose from an extensive list.